Ten FAQs on marketing with your database.

 You may, of course, be looking for a combination of several of these factors.

-7. What is the easiest way to compile a marketing database?
+7. How can I compile a good marketing database?

 Inexpensive ways to go about setting up a database from scratch include:

-8. How do I keep my data up-to-date and my list clear of clutter?
+8. How do I keep my marketing data up-to-date and clean?

-Clean, up-to-date records are essential, as a badly maintained list is generally unusable after two years.
+Clean, up-to-date records are essential, as a badly maintained list is generally unusable after two years of neglect.

-Everyone with access to the database must understand that eradicating all spurious information is a high priority, as out-of-date or inaccurate entries will irritate your customers, waste money and look unprofessional.
+Everyone with access to the database must understand that eradicating all incorrect or outdated data is a high priority, as marketing activities based on out-of-date or inaccurate information will irritate your customers, waste money and look unprofessional.

-Database marketing is not rocket science.
-It is a matter of common sense, the triumph of perspiration over inspiration.
+Database marketing is not rocket science - it is a matter of common sense.
 Unless you are really short of time or resources, it could be a good idea to first see how you get on by yourself.
 If it doesn't work out, your fallback plan can be to call in outside help.